Points and points lists

 Fencers are ranked by the number of points they have earned in the current season.
 This is known as the individual points list.
 As men and women compete separately, there are separate points lists for each sex.

-Schools are ranked by the total number of points earned by their fencers.
+Schools are ranked by the number of points earned by all their fencers.
 This is known as the team points list.
 Again there are separate points lists for men and women.

 Standings are a fencer’s or team’s current rank in the league (so we also call them rankings).

-- During the regular season, fencers’ or team’s rank is their place on the points list.
+- During the regular season, fencers’ or team’s ranks are their places on the points list.

-- Fencers’ final rank for the season is where they finished in the Individual Championship.
+- Fencers’ final ranks for the season are where they finished in the Individual Championship.

-- A team’s final rank is where the team finished in the Team Championship.
+- A team’s final rank for the season is where the team finished in the Team Championship.

 Initial seeding at tournaments

-To qualify for the Individual Championship, fencers must have earned points and have competed in four regular season tournaments in the current season.
+To qualify for the Individual Championship, fencers must have earned points and have competed in at least half of the regular season tournaments in the current season (there are 7 regular season tournaments in 2018-19, so fencers must compete in at least four of them).
 If more than 84 men or 84 women meet that requirement, only the 84 who are highest on the points list will qualify.
 If there is a tie for the last qualifying place, the tied fencers all qualify.

 Beginning in 2016-17, the league changed from two to three tournaments in each regular season round.
 This significantly increased the number of fencers who earn points and as a result it is now common for there to be more than 84 men and 84 women with points by the end of the season.
 Fencers sometimes ask how many points is enough to qualify, the answer is “it depends”, but a rule of thumb is that finishing in the top 8 in one tournament or finishing in the top 16 in two tournaments should be enough (some lucky fencers with only one top 16 finish may also make it).